hacktoon/mel/docs/syntax-rules.md

 You may want a keyword to identify more than one value.
 In this case, parentheses are used to define a [Scope](scopes.md), in which you can combine as many values as necessary.
 The brackets are optional if there's only one value and no metadata.

 ```
-age 33                 # a keyword 'age' with a value '33'
+Age 33                 -- a keyword 'age' with a value '33'

-{age 33}               # the same as above
+(Age 33)               -- the same as above

-{numbers 33, 67, 90}   # three integers identified by the 'numbers' keyword
+(Numbers 33, 67, 90)   -- three integers identified by the 'Numbers' keyword

-numbers [33, 67, 90]   # the same as above, but using a list (note the absence of brackets}
+Numbers (33, 67, 90)   -- the same as above, but using a list (note the absence of brackets}
 ```